-- The serological pipette should only be used within the range of marks shown on the side note that many have two sets of marks, one giving the volume you have pulled up, and another going the other direction that shows you the volume you will deliver if you fill it to the top line and go down. - If the pipette is individually wrapped, open the top of the package at the end where the pump will be attached this often has a cotton plug, and it will not be tapered.
-Leave the bottom of the pipette in the wrapper, it will keep it from getting contaminated. - If the pipettes are not individually wrapped, be sure that the tapered end does not touch anything until you are ready to pull up the target solution. - Select the appropriate pump, and attach to the end of the pipette, pushing down firmly and twisting slightly. - Bring the target solution and the delivery vessel to your bench. - Remove the pipette from the wrapper, insert the tapered end into the target solution, below the meniscus and roll down on the pump wheel to pull up liquid - Be sure you know which set of measurement lines you are using, and be sure to use the bottom of the meniscus at eye level to make the measurement. - Move the pipette to the delivery vessel, touch the side just above any liquid that is already in it, and slowly push the wheel on the pump up.
-This will slowly deliver the solution so that none sticks to the side of the pipette. - When you have delivered the desired amount, carefully remove the tapered end of the pipette from the delivery vessel. - If there is solution remaining in the pipette, discard it in a sink or waste container. - Remove the pipette from the pump and dispose of it in the appropriate type of waste receptacle (regular waste for most of our material). - If you pulled solution up into the pump, rinse it with water and air dry it.
+- The serological pipette should only be used within the range of marks shown on the side note that many have two sets of marks, one on eaech side of the horizontal marks.
+One set gives the volume you have pulled up, and the other, going down the other side shows you the volume you will deliver if you fill it to the top line and go down. - o If the pipette is individually wrapped, open the top of the package at the end where the pump will be attached sometimes there is a cotton plug in the top of the pipette.
+This end is not round and does not taper from the barrel of the pipette.
+Leave the bottom of the pipette in the wrapper until ready to put in the solution, it will keep it from getting contaminated. - o If the pipettes are not individually wrapped, be sure that the bottom (tapered) end does not touch anything until you are ready to pull up the target solution. - Select the appropriate pump, and attach to the end of the pipette, pushing down firmly and twisting slightly. - o Bring the target solution and the delivery vessel to your bench. - o Remove the pipette from the wrapper, insert the tapered end into the target solution, below the meniscus and roll down on the pump wheel to pull up liquid - o Be sure you know which set of measurement lines you are using, and be sure to use the bottom of the meniscus at eye level to make the measurement.

+- Move the pipette to the delivery vessel, touch the side just above any liquid that is already in it, and slowly push the wheel on the pump up.
+This will slowly deliver the solution so that none sticks to the side of the pipette. - When you have delivered the desired amount, carefully remove the tapered end of the pipette from the delivery vessel. - o If there is solution remaining in the pipette, discard it in a sink or waste container. - Remove the pipette from the pump and dispose of it in the appropriate type of waste receptacle (regular waste for most of our material). - o If you pulled solution up into the pump, rinse it with water and air dry it.